Parent page: Schematic Objects

 After launching the command, the cursor will change to a cross-hair and you will enter line placement mode.
 Placement is made by performing the following sequence of actions:

-When placing a line there are five placement modes.
+When placing a line there are 5 placement modes.
 The mode specifies how corners are created when placing lines and the angles at which lines can be placed.
 During placement:

-This method of editing allows you to select a placed line object directly in the design space and change its size and/or shape graphically.
+This method of editing allows you to select a placed line object directly in the workspace and change its size and/or shape, graphically.

 When a line object is selected, the following editing handles are available:

 nthvertex selected ready for editing.